Yuxuanliu-HZAU/HybSuite/README.md

 # HybSuite Usage Instruction

-Full instructions on running the HybSuite pipeline, including a step-by-step tutorial using a small test dataset, are available on our wiki: https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Tutorial
+Full instructions on running the HybSuite pipeline, including a tutorial using a small test dataset, are available on our wiki: https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Tutorial

 Because the ASTER module in HybSuite currently has no GUI, users need to run it through the command-line.
 Starting at the HybSuite directory in a terminal/PowerShell, and then run HybSuite under either of **five** modes outlined below: